seraph776/seraph776/README.md

 - ⚡ Fun Fact: I love to draw and play chess! ♞

 I am a Code-Blooded Python Engineer and Web Developer.
-I consider myself a "_Student of Life, for Life._" Meaning, the more I Learn, the more I realize, "_I know nothing_" - (`Socrates`).
+I consider myself a "_Student of Life, for Life._" Meaning, the more I Learn, the more I realize, "_I know nothing_ (`Socrates`)."
 Which compels me to Learn something new each day.

-### 💼 Portfolio
+## 💼 Code Portfolio
 - [Codecrypt76](https://github.com/seraph776/CodeCrypt776)

-### 📕 Latest Blog post
+## 📕 Latest Blog post

 - [Create a Keylogger using Python](https://dev.to/seraph776/create-a-keylogger-using-python-22kg)
 - [Extract Text from PDF](https://dev.to/seraph776/extract-text-from-pdf-using-python-5flh)